Modified and Custom Built Airline Kennels Crates Information

 Cable Tie holes for Securing Kennel Door

 If your Kennel is older or does not have these holes for cable ties you can easily modify by drilling your own holes (slightly behind all four sides of the door) or some kennels have enough room to slip the cable ties through the existing hinge holes.
+Delta will accept snap latches if they have been modified as in the above example.
+Please Watch video below for step by step instructions on how to secure these kennels with metal hardware.

 Cable Tie holes around kennel door Hand Screwdriver drill